 At dad’s request, the court held mom in contempt for requesting and getting the child’s confidential records.
 But the appeals court reversed, because the order didn’t explicitly bar either mom’s or dad’s ability to request their child’s counseling notes.

 The Fourth DCA discussed each parent’s rights to request records and interplay with the child’s psychotherapist-patient privilege, which each parent may assert.
 Section 90.503, Florida Statutes.
 Because the trial judge could have, but hadn’t, “clearly and precisely” banned mom from requesting the social worker’s records, the court reversed the contempt order.
 Bentrim v.
-Bentrim, Case No. 4D21-1303 (Fla.
-4th DCA Mar 9, 2022).
+Bentrim, 335 So.
+3d 706 (Fla.
+4th DCA 2022).

 Harness Collaborative Contract Power: Consent to Mental Health Treatment